Church of St John the Baptist, Royston, South Yorkshire

 The present clock mechanism was installed in 1898 to commemorate Queen Victoria’s Diamond Jubilee the previous year.
-The faces were restored in the early 1970’s.
+The faces were restored in the early 1970s.

-The Church was extensively restored in 1867-69 by J. L. Pearson.
-A floor plan (1818) showing how it looked prior to that restoration is displayed at the West end of the North Aisle.
-The Chancel was extensively re-ordered in the 1980’s, at which time the pre-Reformation Altar Stone was discovered buried in the floor of the Sanctuary.
-It was restored, and the base upon which the Altar Stone is now fixed incorporates stones from Monk Bretton Priory, the Shrine of Our Lady of Rocamadour (France) and the now-demolished National School of 1844.
-The High Altar also contains a Relic of St. Justin, Martyr, (Martyred in 165).
+The church was extensively restored in 1867–69 by J. L. Pearson.
+A floor plan (1818) showing how it looked prior to that restoration is displayed at the west end of the north aisle.
+The chancel was extensively re-ordered in the 1980s, at which time the pre-Reformation altar stone was discovered buried in the floor of the sanctuary.
+It was restored, and the base upon which the altar stone is now fixed incorporates stones from Monk Bretton Priory, the Shrine of Our Lady of Rocamadour (France) and the now-demolished National School of 1844.
+The high altar also contains a relic of St. Justin, martyr, (martyred in 165).

-Upon the Altar is the Tabernacle in which is reserved the Blessed Sacrament.
-The white light burning above reminds us of the Presence of Our Lord Jesus Christ in His Blessed Sacrament.
+Upon the altar is the tabernacle, in which is reserved the Blessed Sacrament.
+The white light burning above reminds us of the presence of Jesus Christ in His Blessed Sacrament.